-- super death benefits paid as a lump sum to a non-dependant is subject to 17% (inclusive of Medicare Levy) on the taxed element, and 32% (inclusive of Medicare Levy) on the untaxed element. - super death benefits can't be paid as an income stream to a non-dependant. - if the person receiving the benefit doesn't provide their tax file number before the payment is made, the ATO charges from the total taxable component withholding tax at the rate of 47% or 49% depending on residency for tax purposes. - super death benefits paid to the legal personal representative of a deceased estate aren't subject to Pay As You Go (PAYG) withholding tax.
+- The taxable component of super death benefits paid as a lump sum to a non-death benefits dependant is subject to 17% (inclusive of Medicare Levy) on the taxed element and 32% (inclusive of Medicare Levy) on the untaxed element. - Super death benefits paid to your legal personal representative are treated as if they have been paid to a death benefits dependant to the extent these beneficiaries have or could be expected to benefit from the death benefit and are treated as if they have been paid to a non-death benefits dependant to the extent that these beneficiaries have or could be expected to benefit from the death benefit.
+Any tax payable is payable by the legal personal representative but Medicare Levy does not apply. - If the person receiving the benefit doesn't provide their tax file number before the payment is made, the ATO charges from the total taxable component withholding tax at the rate of 45% or 47% depending on residency for tax purposes, plus any applicable levies and charges. - Super death benefits paid to the legal personal representative of a deceased estate aren't subject to Pay As You Go (PAYG) withholding tax.

 Terminal medical conditions